 Do you want help with your work life?
-You may have just graduated.
 You may be employed and want something new.
-You may have lost work and feel lost in this market.
-You may have many ideas or too few.
+You may be looking and lack clarity or confidence.
+You may have goals that you are not reaching.
+You may have too many ideas or too few.
 You may be struggling to keep up your spirits.
 Here are some of the ways I can help!

 - I can help you clarify your vision.

-- I can help you build on your strengths.
+- I can help you identify your interests and strengths.

-- I can help you accomplish your goals.
+- I can help you create avenues to accomplish your goals.

-- I can help you find nourishing work.
+- I can help you discover nourishing, meaningful work.

-I am an experienced coach and a certified counselor.
+I am an experienced coach and certified counselor.
 Services are convenient and affordable.
-Your introductory appointment is complimentary.
-We discuss your situation and the services I offer.
-After our talk, you will receive an individualized career coaching plan to consider.
+Your initial appointment is complimentary.
+We will discuss your situation and the services I offer.
+You will leave our talk with information to consider and decide.

-To schedule your complimentary consultation, please contact me by email or call 404-897-1766 for a prompt reply.
-After our talk, you will receive an individualized career coaching plan to consider.
-I hope to hear from you today!
+To schedule your complimentary consultation, please contact me by email or call 404-897-1766 to speak or leave a message.
+I look forward to hearing from you today!

-You are in the midst of a challenging job market.
-It is always a good idea to be thoughtful about work choices, but today it is more than a good idea.
-It is essential to be smart in what you do.
+It is always important to be thoughtful about work choices, and today it is more than important.
+Today it is essential to be smart in what you do.
+The world of work is in dynamic transition.
 A career coach may be a big help.

-A career coach helps specifically with careers and the job market.
-A career coach should have expertise in career guidance and assessment.
+A career coach helps specifically with the world of work.
+A career coach must have expertise in career guidance and assessment.
 A career coach [Read More...]

 Adam is in his thirties.
 He lost his way after completing college on a full scholarship.
 He has moved from one entry-level job to the next.
 His interests are very different from those of his family.
 We are working on career exploration and on an occasional job application.